Pet-Safe Gopher Control in Riverside County

 Why Riverside County Pet Owners Choose Trapping Over Poison

-Most gopher control companies in Southern California rely on rodenticide bait — zinc phosphide, diphacinone, and strychnine-based products — because it's fast and inexpensive.
+Most gopher control companies in the Inland Empire rely on rodenticide bait — zinc phosphide, diphacinone, and strychnine-based products — because it's fast and inexpensive.
 But for any household with dogs, cats, or children, gopher poison creates serious risks that outweigh the cost savings.

 ⚠ Poison Risk to Your Pets

 Most gopher bait has no antidote.
-Symptoms of gopher bait poisoning in dogs include tremors, seizures, and respiratory failure — typically within 30 minutes to 2 hours of ingestion.
-If you suspect exposure, contact the ASPCA Animal Poison Control Center at (888) 426-4435 and an emergency veterinarian immediately.
+Symptoms of poisoning in dogs include tremors, seizures, and respiratory failure — typically within 30 minutes to 2 hours of ingestion.
+If you suspect exposure, contact ASPCA Animal Poison Control at (888) 426-4435 and an emergency veterinarian immediately.

 ✓ How Trapping Eliminates the Risk

 Professional traps are set entirely underground inside the gopher's tunnel system.
 Nothing is placed on the surface.
-Your dog can dig, sniff, and play across the entire yard without any exposure risk.
-No bait, no residue, no secondary poisoning hazard.
+Your pets can use the entire yard normally throughout treatment.

 How Pet-Safe Gopher Trapping Works